micnews/release-packager/README.md

 * `'root'` *(string)*: Path to folder where `smithers` stores the build files and logs.
 All repositories are cloned into `<root>/build` and all logs end up in `<root>/logs`.

 ### smithers.build(opts, callback)
 Builds an application.
-Internally `smithers` have a simple queue system with separate queues for each application type.
+Internally `smithers` have a simple queue system with separate queues for each application.

 #### `options`